Our verdict

 Work out in style?
 Why not?!

-A couple of reviewers say that this shoe has a "clean and crisp" and "very on-trend and eye-appealing" look.
-Many others are happy with how this Nike training shoe looks.
-A gymgoer is even thankful that this shoe allows him to be "more in-tune with the latest trend."
+This shoe has a clean and crisp yet very on-trend and eye-appealing look.
+We are happy with how this Nike training shoe looks.
+We even feel like this shoe allows us to be more in tune with the latest trend.

 It must be noted here, though, that there are times when the pictures and actual look do not match.
 This is not a deal-breaker, but it's good to keep in mind when purchasing a pair.